 Your RA Optometrist can treat you for a wide range of vision problems and conditions.
 These include:

-- They provide specialist help in areas such as children’s vision, helping to resolve vision development problems at an early age.
+- Specialist help in areas such as children’s vision, helping to resolve visual development problems at an early age.

 This section of the website offers more detailed information on a range of visual conditions and explains how your optometrist would go about treating you for these conditions.